JensenNick/huawei_solar_pees/README.md

 Here is a short description of how to set up and adjust your efficiency corrected power input sensor/sensors.

 * **Toggle the on/off switch** to "on" to activate the "efficiency corrected power input sensor".
-Be sure to chose the toggle switch for the type (single or three phase) inverter that you have.<br>
+Be sure to chose the toggle switch for the type of inverter that you have (single or three phase).<br>

 * In the card that appear below, **chose the model** of your inverter in the drop down menu.<br>